Ronit0104123/GSoC_Documentation/docs/index.md

 It uses the **Monaco Editor** for code editing and relies on regex-based parsing + Neo4j schema data to provide relevant suggestions.

 #### Key Features
-- **Regex-based Context Detection** → Determines if the user is typing a node, relationship, or property.
+- **Regex-based Context Detection** → Determines if the user is typing a node, relationship, or property and other edge cases.
 - **Schema-driven Suggestions** → Only valid **Node labels, relationships, and properties** are suggested from the Neo4j schema.

 #### Key Regex Patterns Used